Fairfax Historic District (Valley, Alabama)

-The Fairfax Historic District in Valley, Alabama, was listed on the National Register of Historic Places in 1999.
+The Fairfax Historic District in Valley, Alabama, United States, was listed on the National Register of Historic Places in 1999.

 It is a 240 acre area roughly bounded by River Road, Spring Street, Lamer Street, Derson Street, Combs Street, and Cussetta Road in Valley.
 The district includes 372 contributing buildings, a contributing structure, and four contributing sites.

 The district is centered around a textile mill and the surrounding buildings, the majority of which are mill worker cottages.
 Other building include commercial, civic, recreational, and civic structures.
 The architect of the mill was a Mr. Agnew (or Agnue).
 The village was designed by landscape architect William B. Marquis, who later became a partner at Olmsted Brothers.
 Architectural styles include Colonial Revival, and Bungalow/Craftsman.